artifacthealth/hl7parser/README.md

 <a name="forEach" />
 #### forEach(callback)
-Iterates through all child nodes, calling the callback for each node.
+Iterates through all segments, calling the callback for each segment.
 Similar to Array.forEach.

 __Parameters__
 * callback - The function to call for each child node.